How to Remove a Hard Inquiry

 A hard inquiry when you apply for a new credit card or a new loan.
 A creditor will view information on your credit report to determine whether to extend or give the credit or not.

-A hard inquiry stays on your reports for two years, after that they are removed, but if you can’t wait two years for a credit there are ways to remove hard inquiries from your report.
+A hard inquiry stays on your reports for two years, after that they are removed, but if you can’t wait two years for credit there are ways to remove hard inquiries from your report.

 Removing Inquiries from Your Report